wonsunahn/CS1632_Spring2024/exercises/0/README.md

 DUE: January 16 (Tuesday), 2024 Before Class

-Please accept Exercise 0 on **GitHub Classroom** using the following link: TBD
+Please accept Exercise 0 on **GitHub Classroom** using the following link: https://classroom.github.com/a/g_U28X4J

 When you accept the assignment, a new GitHub repository will be automatically created for you with which you will do backup, versioning, and even submission.